-In 1948, Shell Oil Company joined Continental Oil (today’s Conoco-Phillips), Union Oil and Superior Oil in a joint venture – the CUSS Group.
+Faced with developing new and expensive offshore technologies, in 1948, Continental Oil Company (today’s Conoco-Phillips) partnered with Union Oil, Shell Oil and Superior Oil in a joint venture – using company initials to form the CUSS Group.

 CUSS I pioneered the use of underwater television cameras to assist in survey, inspection and repair work.
 In 1965, the vessel drilled a well in 635 feet of water, setting and cementing multiple strings of casing without using divers.
 But most offshore petroleum work still required traditional hard-hat divers.